umbraco/UmbracoDocs/14/umbraco-commerce/tutorials/overview.md

 ---
-title: Tutorials
 description: Step-by-Step Tutorials on getting started with Umbraco Commerce.
 ---

 # Overview

-In this section, we will provide a series of follow-along tutorials on how to implement Umbraco Commerce.
-These will be aimed at getting you set up and running without going into heavy theoretical details.
-Once you are familiar with working with Umbraco Commerce, you can use the other sections of the documentation to gain a more in-depth knowledge of the different things you'll have implemented.
+In this section, we offer a series of step-by-step tutorials to help you implement Umbraco Commerce.
+These guides focus on practical setup and configuration, avoiding complex theoretical details.
+Once you are comfortable with the basics of Umbraco Commerce, use the documentation to explore advanced features and deepen your understanding of Umbraco Commerce.

+{% hint style="warning" %}
+We are crafting new tutorials to guide you through Umbraco Commerce.
+Stay tuned for some practical guides coming your way.
+If you have any suggestions, share them using the **Feedback** option.
+{% endhint %}